 Replacing the former Bramalea Civic Centre skating rink, the Chinguacousy Park Skating Trail has been planned since 2010.
 The rink’s unusual “canal” style will allow for skaters with different abilities to skate without disturbing each other.

 Address: 9050 Bramalea Road (Located across from the barn in the southeast quadrant of the park, near where the baseball diamonds used to be).

 Times: Sunday to Saturday: 10 a.m. to 10 p.m.

 Facilities: Skate rentals and concessions will be available from 6 p.m. – 9 p.m. on Thursdays and Fridays, and all day on weekends.

 Parking: There is free parking off Central Park Drive (two minute walk) and Bramalea Road (six minute walk).

 Transit: There is no direct transit access.
 Nearest stop is the 501/A Zum westbound station at Queen and Bramalea.
 The 9 Vodden, 17 Howden, 19 Fernforest, and 15 Bramalea circle the park.
 Bramalea Transit Terminal with Brampton Transit and GO buses is an eight minute walk.

-Gore Meadows Skating Rink – Opening late next year
+Gore Meadows Skating Rink – Opening soon